National Morel Mushroom Festival

-Music, art, food, and fun all come together for a terrific family event celebrating the New Year at the Crooked Tree Arts Center in downtown Petoskey.
+Music, art, food, and fun all come together for a terrific family event celebrating the New Year at the Crooked Tree Arts Center in downtown Petoskey and outside the Arts Center on Mitchell Street.

 This Northern Michigan event is alcohol free and designed for all ages.
 Participants can choose from a variety of activities and move throughout them all evening.
-Tickets are $5 for Kids age 2-18, $10 for Adults, and kids under age 2 get in free.
+Tickets are $5 for Kids age 3-17, $10 for those age 18 and up, and kids under age 3 get in free.

 The highlight of the evening is the “Midnight at 9” ball drop on Division Street at 9pm!